njscholfield/new-tracks/README.md

 - [Passport](http://passportjs.org)

 ### To Do
-- [ ] Option of table or div layout for tracks on larger displays
+- [x] Option of table or block layout for tracks on larger displays
 - [ ] Public/Private Profiles
   - ability to view track list of users whose accounts are 'public'
     - add account visibility to db schema